-- Long-term foreign and local currency credit ratings at AAA;
+Long-term foreign currency credit rating at AAA and local currency credit rating at AAA.

-- Short-term foreign and local currency credit ratings at S1+.
+Short-term foreign currency credit rating at S1+ and local currency credit rating at S1+.

 Credit rating rationale

-According to ACRA, the economy of Switzerland, one of the ten richest countries in the world in terms of GDP per capita, is expected to grow by 3.5% in 2021 after contracting by around 3% in 2020.
-It is supported by the global recovery and so far a low number of new COVID-19 cases within the country, with risks for this scenario being mutations of the virus and low resiliency of current vaccines to these variants.
-Due to recovering domestic demand, ACRA expects a pickup in inflation in 2021.
+According to ACRA, the economy of Switzerland, one of the ten richest countries in the world in terms of GDP per capita, is expected to grow by 3.5% in 2021 and 2.9% in 2022 after contracting by around 2.5% in 2020.
+It is supported by the global recovery, as well as a high vaccination rate, although the number of new COVID-19 cases in the country has surged recently.
+The risks for this scenario are mutations of the virus (particularly Omicron) and lower resiliency of current vaccines to these variants.
+Due to recovering domestic demand, ACRA expects positive inflation in the near future.
 Therefore, the inflation rate is likely to be inside the 0–2% target corridor set by the Swiss National Bank (SNB).
-ACRA expects the heightened risk of franc appreciation to cause the SNB to keep its policy rate in negative territory for an extended period and undertake interventions in the foreign exchange market when necessary.
+The risk of franc appreciation and subsequent deflationary pressures is addressed by the SNB by keeping its policy rate in negative territory and possibility undertaking interventions in the foreign exchange market when necessary.

-Unlike many developed countries, after a relatively large anti-crisis package in 2020, Switzerland managed to preserve its room to maneuver for countercyclical budget policies in the future.
-Its public debt amounted to 42.9% of GDP by the end of 2020, having recorded a modest debt increase compared to the onset of the pandemic.
-At the end of 2019, general government debt stood at a moderate 39.8% of GDP.
+Unlike many developed countries, after a relatively large anti-crisis package in 2020–21, Switzerland managed to preserve its room to maneuver for countercyclical budget policies in the future.
+ACRA expects the country’s public debt to amount to 42.8% of GDP by the end of 2021, having recorded a modest debt increase compared to the onset of the pandemic — at the end of 2019, general government debt stood at a moderate 39.8% of GDP.

-In 2021, Switzerland expects to record a deficit budget, having decided to continue some anti-crisis programs this year, which may push up the country’s public debt to about 43–46% of GDP by the end of 2021.
-However, ACRA assumes that the strong fiscal rule at the federal level, which makes up almost a third of GG revenue, and historically good compliance with it, will trigger fiscal consolidation in the near term.
+ACRA assumes that the strong fiscal rule at the federal level, which makes up almost a third of GG revenue, and historically good compliance with it, will trigger fiscal consolidation in the near term and gradual reduction of the public debt to its pre-pandemic level.
 The federal government’s fiscal rule mandates balancing the budget throughout the business cycle by allowing for a certain level of deficit during times of recession and mandating surpluses during times of economic growth, while also making exceptions for extraordinary circumstances.

 A relatively high level of external debt coverage and investors’ perception of the franc as a reserve currency also support the strength of the country’s external position.
 ACRA notes that investors turn to franc-denominated assets during periods of global economic slowdown and heightened international uncertainty.
 This triggers appreciation of the franc, which in turn negatively affects Swiss exports due to their increased cost.
-To prevent this in 2020, the SNB resorted to monetary policy measures aimed at preventing appreciation of the franc, including injecting francs into the market and accumulating foreign currency liquidity.
-These measures resulted in international reserves increasing from 118% of GDP at the beginning of 2020 to about 133% of GDP as of the end of 2020.
-However, interventions have been minor in 2021 with no substantial effect on the level of international reserves.
-The increased level of international reserves improved the outstanding total external debt coverage ratio from 43% at the beginning of the year to 47.3% at the end of Q1 2021 and that of short term external debt from 83.9% to 86.3%, respectively.
+It also creates deflationary pressure.
+To prevent this in 2020, the SNB resorted to monetary policy measures aimed at preventing the appreciation of the franc, including injecting francs into the market and accumulating foreign currency liquidity.
+These measures resulted in international reserves increasing to 144% of GDP at the end of 2020.
+However, this indicator is expected to amount to around 137% of GDP by the end of 2021 due to smaller volumes of FX purchases with less appreciation pressures on the national currency throughout last year and a higher GDP growth rate.
+Thus, interventions have been minor in 2021 with no substantial effect on the level of international reserves.
+The increased level of international reserves improved the outstanding total external debt coverage ratio from 43% at the beginning of 2020 to 47% at the end of Q2 2021 and that of short-term external debt from 83.8% to 87%, respectively.

-Unlike the public sector, the debt load of Switzerland’s private sector is very high, which is associated with a prolonged period of low interest rates.
-At the end of 2020, household debt amounted to 133% of GDP.
+Unlike the public sector, the debt load of Switzerland’s private sector is rather high, which is associated with a prolonged period of low interest rates.
+By the end of Q2 2021, household debt amounted to 129% of GDP.
 This is high even when compared to other European countries with similar economic structures.
-The lion’s share (about 90%) of household debt is made up of mortgage loans granted by Swiss banks.
-The fact that mortgage lending is a significant part of portfolios held by some large banks may be problematic for the country’s banking sector in the event of a sudden deep real estate price correction if and when it happens.
-However, this risk is hedged by the high level of household wealth, which stood at 47% of GDP at the end of 2020.
+The lion’s share (about 90%) of household debt is made up of mortgage loans and only minor part is made up of consumer ones.
+The fact that mortgage lending is a significant part of portfolios held by some large banks may be problematic for the country’s banking sector in the event of a sudden deep real estate price correction, if and when it happens.
+However, this risk is hedged by the high level of household wealth, which stood at 407% of GDP at the end of Q2 2021.

-It is also worth noting that at the end of 2020, the total volume of banking sector assets amounted to about 470% of nominal GDP.
+It is also worth noting that at the end of Q2 2021, the total volume of banking sector assets amounted to about 393% of nominal GDP.
 The sheer size of the banking sector poses a contingent liability risk and places Switzerland in the group of countries whose economies are highly dependent on the banking sector.
-The mitigating factors are high capital buffers maintained by the biggest banks and high asset quality — according to the latest Financial Stability Report compiled by the SNB, the Tier 1 capital ratio of the two major national banks, UBS and Credit Suisse, are 19.6 and 17.6, respectively, as of Q1 2021.
+The mitigating factors are high capital buffers maintained by the biggest banks and high asset quality.
+According to the latest Financial Stability Report compiled by the SNB, the Tier 1 capital ratio of the two major national banks, UBS and Credit Suisse, were 19.6 and 17.6, respectively, as of Q1 2021.
 The recent cases of Archegos and Greensill demonstrate the ability of Credit Suisse to absorb unexpected shocks financially, though reputational damage may take a bit longer to restore.

-In ACRA’s view, Switzerland can be considered a “safe haven” due to the highest level of trust in public institutions and the authorities and high quality of public governance.
+In ACRA’s view, Switzerland can still be considered a “safe haven” due to the highest level of trust in public institutions and the authorities and high quality of public governance.
 Over the past ten years, Switzerland has had some of the highest and most stable World Governance Indicators (WGIs) as measured by the World Bank.
 This is a reflection of the high quality of institutional governance and the very favorable environment for allocating resources within the economy.
-However, the recent developments in negotiations between Switzerland and the EU over the framework agreement, which has been halted, create much uncertainty about country’s future relationship with its major European partners.
+However, the recent developments in negotiations between Switzerland and the EU over the framework agreement, which were halted until November 2021, when it was agreed that the dialogue should be restarted in 2022, create much uncertainty about country’s future relationship with its major European partners.

 Sovereign model application results